Tips to Update Your Bedroom for Better Summer Sleep

 Use Your Freezer

 Your freezer is another way to keep cool.
 By sticking your sheets in a plastic bag in the freezer you can temporarily have cooling relief.
-Use a freezer pack under the covers with you as a bed-friendly ice pack or even as a cold compress against your skin.
-No freezer pack?
-If you own an insulated water bottle, fill it with cold water and put it in the freezer.
+If you own an insulated water bottle, fill it with cold water, put it in the freezer, and place it under the covers with you as a bed-friendly ice pack to stay cool or even to use as a cold compress against your skin.

 Reduce Light and Heat in the House